MartinMSPedersen/Cplusplus-snippets/README.md

 # Cplusplus-snippets
-Small C++ programs and code snippets
+Small C++ programs and code snippets which are not big enough for their own repository.

+Feel free to use the code in this repository for anything and everywhere.

+Questions/Comments?
+Just create an issue.